zmaser/CanvasSisWindowsUploader/README.md

 To use the script, you'll need to set 4 variables:
 1. $csvFiles - This is the location of the file(s) to convert, zip, and upload.
-Currently in a "dir" statement
 2. $zipFile - The location of the zip file
 3. $canvasUrl - The url to the canvas site
 4. $accessToken - The access token generated in the canvas site